FratiaXd/website_iat/README.md

 # website_iat
-A simple website a part of Internet Application Programming module labs
+A simple website made as a part of Internet Application Programming module labs